Sebastianhju/Runeterra-5e/Rules/Summoner Spells.md

 ---

 # Exhaust<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-Summoners/Exhaust_HD.png" align=right width=10% height=10%>
-As a *Bonus Action* you can exhaust a creature within 15 feet of you for a minute.
+You can exhaust a creature within 60 feet of you for a minute.
 Their speed is reduced by 10, their armor class and to hit bonus is reduced by an amount equal to your half your proficiency bonus rounded up.

 ---